 My favorite spot on any ship is Eden on Edge Series ships.
 This is a lounge, cafe, bar, restaurant, entertainment space, and all around relaxing unique environment.
 WIth live plants everywhere and peaceful music, it’s just a wonderful place to relax and look at the 270 degree views of the ocean.
 Tonight we went there to enjoy Eden Restaurant.

-Eden Restaurant is a specialty restaurant, and because we're treating everyone who joined us for the CruiseHabit group cruise to specialty dining, excursions, and more, we thought it's be a good way to spend the first evening.
+Eden Restaurant is a specialty restaurant, and because we're treating everyone who joined us for the CruiseHabit group cruise to specialty dining, excursions, and more, we thought it would be a good way to spend the first evening.
 While the name of the venue is the same as on Edge, the menu is completely different.
-Those who found the exotic nature of the cuisine here on Edge will be glad to find a wide selection of items that will likely be more approachable.
-Those who don’t want to compromise the really thoughtfully prepared flavor combinations with this new menu won’t be disappointed.
+Those who found the cuisine in Eden Restaurant on Edge a bit too exotic will be glad to find a wide selection of items that will likely be more appealing.
+Despite this change, however, those who enjoyed the thoughtfully prepared flavor combinations in Edge's Eden Restaurant won't won’t be disappointed.

-The color in many of the dishes struck me as an interesting and very apepaling quality.
-I lost count of how many things I tried, but the highlight for me was then when I asked my grouper to be prepared as spicy as possible, the waiter, a fellow “pepper-head” had the chef prepare a homemade and very spicy sambal to go with my dish.
+The color in many of the dishes struck me as an interesting and very appealing quality.
+I lost count of how many things I tried, but the highlight for me was when I asked my grouper to be prepared as spicy as possible, the waiter, a fellow “pepper-head,” had the chef prepare a homemade and very spicy sambal to go with my dish.
 It was exquisite, and the spice prepared me well for the sweet desserts.
-In addition to the dessert items we ordered, they also brought a tray of small bites, explained each, and asked which we’d each like.
-I tried several, including a coffee liquor bon-bon that I could have had 12 of.
+In addition to the dessert items we ordered, they also brought a tray of small bites, explained each, and asked which ones we’d each like.
+I tried several, including a coffee liqueur bon-bon that I could have had 12 of.

-Worthy of silly mention: As we left the restaurant we noticed that Craig, a friend in our group (who we also sailed with on Celebrity Millennium in June) was dressed in a way that seemed...familiar to me.
+Worthy of silly mention: As we left the restaurant, we noticed that Craig, a friend in our group (whom we also sailed with on Celebrity Millennium in June) was dressed in a way that seemed...familiar to me.
 This guy has great taste.

 Party Like It’s New Years…and I Miss the Ball Drop

 The singer went up to tables and groups, and without applying any pressure or making things awkward, got people excited.
 The dancing started, and more guests entered Eden, and it quickly turned into a hoppin’ time.
-Kym's dancing also helps get the crowd moving. :-)
+Kym's energetic dancing also helped get the crowd moving. :-)

 Tomorrow’s Plans: None

 Tomorrow is a sea day, and loving this ship so much, I’m excited to do little but explore and relax on deck a bit.
-There is some fantastic entertainment lined up, including Charity Lockhart, who we enjoyed on a recent Edge cruise.
-We’ll be sure to get some photos and such from around the ship, and perhaps in the next live blog, share some details of our suite onboard.
+There is some fantastic entertainment lined up, including Charity Lockhart, whose vocal talents we enjoyed on a recent Edge cruise.
+We’ll be sure to take some photos from around the ship, and perhaps in the next live blog, share some details of our suite.